bullyee/Fruit-Game-3D/README.md

 This is the first time me and my teammates collab on unity via github, so we accidantly crashed the repo.
 The original commits and branches could be found at https://github.com/bullyee/UnityFinal.

 ========================================

-This is a game inspired by Suica Game, simply a Suica game but in 3D Graphics.
+This game is inspired by Suica Game, simply a Suica game but in 3D Graphics.
 I would like to mention https://soundcloud.com/sakuragirl_official for the musics i use in the game.
 Also, great thanks to the creators https://assetstore.unity.com/publishers/35697, https://assetstore.unity.com/publishers/57827 and https://assetstore.unity.com/publishers/62593 for the free unity assets i used.

 ========================================

 Gameplay
 There is gameplay instruction button "?" in the top right corner in the first scene of the game.
 The "X" above it simply closes the game.